a-garbowski/Python-stuff/README.md

 # Python-stuff
-A collection of various code I wrote in Python, from small exercises to bigger projects.
+This is merely a collection of various code I wrote in Python, from small exercises to bigger projects.